reasonwithoutrestraint/site/Original/Naturalism.md

 ### Against Synthetic Reductionism

 *A Priori Argument*.
 It seems we can come to learn about normative truths a priori.
 This is inexplicable if there is an a posteriori synthetic relationship between normative facts and non-normative facts.
 I.e. we cannot learn a priori that yellow is such and such wavelength, or that water is H2O.
-Yet how can it be the case that we can learn a priori than, e.g. some natural property *necessarily* co-instantiates a normative property?
+Yet how can it be the case that we can learn a priori that, e.g. some natural property *necessarily* co-instantiates a normative property?

-*Plattitudes Argument*.
-Synthetic identities can be found in other domains because we can find trivial essential characteristics of the entites described, e.g. water or yellow.
-But the only essential characteristics of normative judgments are motivational force.
+*Dispositional Analysis*.
+Synthetic identities can be found in other domains because we can easily fix the referrents of terms like "water" or "yellow", and then we can find that property that is always instantiated with that referrent.
+One strategy for doing this is to present a dispositional analysis: an entity is "yellow" just in case it causes sensation that we normally perceive as "yellow".
+Such a dispositional analysis is not promising for moral terms.
+Imagine that two societies are lingustically identical except when one society used the word "good" they referred to pleasure and the other society referred to God's will.
+On this reading, the two cultures wouldn't even disagree with each other, since the content of "good" in these two societies are different - they are using the same word to track different phenomenon.
+But it seems that these cultures can coherently disagree with each other, especailly if they each act in accordance with what is good.

 ### Subjectivist Reductionism